-WHR habitat typing for 2022 reflects the changes in the preharvest status of the property from the outset of the year/end of 2021 by incorporating the change in habitat due to confirmed harvested areas from 2022 THPs.
-No harvest and no operations areas were excluded from the harvest history clip.
-Since the new inventory data are not yet available, no growth was added for 2022.
+WHR habitat typing for 2023 reflects the changes in the preharvest status of the property from the outset of the year to the end of 2023 by incorporating the change in habitat due to confirmed harvested areas from 2023 THPs.
+Since the new inventory data are not yet available, no growth was added for 2023.

 Historically, HRC has used the California Growth and Yield Modeling cooperative's FORSEE software to process field inventory data.
 HRC has used output from FORSEE (modeled crown widths and WHR habitat species calls) together with the methodology described by PALCO's 1999 HCP to assign WHR size classes and the associated nesting, roosting, and foraging classifications to each stand polygon.

-HRC is currently finalizing a complete re-inventory of the ownership, scheduled for completion in 2022, and will be moving to the Forest Biometric Research Institute's Forest Projection System growth model (FPS) as that project is completed.
-The WHR classification of the re-inventory is expected to be completed in 2023.
+HRC is currently finalizing a complete re-inventory of the ownership, scheduled for implementation in 2024, and will be moving to the Forest Biometric Research Institute's Forest Projection System growth model (FPS) as that project is completed.
+The WHR classification of the re-inventory is near completion.
+This inventory will be implemented in 2024 after final review of the new inventory.

 The current inventory information has been applied to both the property-wide analysis of habitat (Table 5, Figure 3) and the 0.7- and 1.3-mile habitat radii pertaining to the Level 1 activity sites (Appendix C).
 A change in habitat trends corresponding with change in ownership, silviculture, and harvest level can be seen beginning around 2009.
-The steady, anticipated trend of reduction in nesting habitat, resulting in part due to the even-age silviculture preferred by the previous landowner, has leveled out in recent years.
+The steady, anticipated trend of reduction in nesting habitat, resulting in part due to the even-age silviculture preferred by the previous landowner, has leveled out.
 Similarly, the observed recent decline in the previously increasing number of acres of non-habitat is also consistent with the change to uneven-age management, with a concurrent increase in foraging habitat post-harvest.